 By Winfred Quek · CEA R073319H · Published 3 July 2026

 Every launch has one objection that comes up in the first five minutes of every conversation.
-For Dunearn House it is this: why would I pay close to S$3,000 psf for a 99 year lease when the streets around it are full of freehold?
+For Dunearn House it is this: why would I pay S$3,140 psf average for a 99 year lease when the streets around it are full of freehold?
 Most marketing material either ignores the question or buries it under an artist impression.
 I would rather answer it properly, because the buyers I work with are going to ask it anyway, and they deserve a real answer rather than a deflection.

 The objection, stated plainly